Educating for a Culture of Peace in Divided Societies: History, Dialogue, and Multiperspectivity Toward Reconciliation

-The 2019 International Institute for Peace Education (IIPE) will be held in Nicosia, Cyprus at the Home for Cooperation (H4C) from July 21 to July 28, 2019.
-This year’s institute is organized in partnership with the IIPE Secretariat and the Association for Historical Dialogue and Research (AHDR).
+The 2019 International Institute for Peace Education (IIPE) was held in Nicosia, Cyprus at the Home for Cooperation (H4C) from July 21 to July 28, 2019.
+The institute was organized in partnership with the IIPE Secretariat and the Association for Historical Dialogue and Research (AHDR).

-IIPE 2019: Cyprus will convene educators from around the globe for a week-long, residential, learning community experience in peace education.
-A rich exchange of peacebuilding research, academic theory, best practices, and actions will be shared with participants from around the world through IIPE’s evolving dialogical, cooperative, and intersubjective modes of reflective inquiry and experiential learning.
+IIPE 2019: Cyprus convene deducators from around the globe for a week-long, residential, learning community experience in peace education.
+A rich exchange of peacebuilding research, academic theory, best practices, and actions was shared with participants from around the world through IIPE’s evolving dialogical, cooperative, and intersubjective modes of reflective inquiry and experiential learning.

 Educating for a Culture of Peace in Divided Societies: History, Dialogue, and Multiperspectivity Toward Reconciliation

-Peace education and its intersections with history, political theory, conflict studies, reconciliation, the philosophy of peace, justice, and democracy in challenging times are among the areas of inquiry that will be most relevant at IIPE 2019.
-Applicants are invited to offer contributions on these and other thematic areas including, but not limited to:
+Peace education and its intersections with history, political theory, conflict studies, reconciliation, the philosophy of peace, justice, and democracy in challenging times are among the areas of inquiry that were be most relevant at IIPE 2019.
+Participants were invited to offer contributions on these and other thematic areas including, but not limited to: